kevinlinxc/kevinlinxc.github.io/content/video_editing/index.md

 This page is my version of a video editing portfolio, an annotated showcase of some of my favourite work.

+## 2024
+Currently working on a short film - subscribe to my [YouTube](https://www.youtube.com/@linguinelabs?sub_confirmation=1) to see it when it comes out!

 ## 2022
 An animation of my university program's logo, from scratch.